k2-fsa/k2/README.md

 # k2

 The vision of k2 is to be able to seamlessly integrate Finite State Automaton (FSA) and Finite State Transducer (FST) algorithms into autograd-based machine learning toolkits like PyTorch and TensorFlow.
-The idea is to make it easy to interpolate and combine various training objectives such as cross-entropy, CTC and MMI and to jointly optimize a speech recognition system with multiple decoding passes including lattice rescoring and confidence estimation.
-We hope the toolkit will have many other applications as well.
+For speech recognition applications, this should make it easy to interpolate and combine various training objectives such as cross-entropy, CTC and MMI and to jointly optimize a speech recognition system with multiple decoding passes including lattice rescoring and confidence estimation.
+We hope k2 will have many other applications as well.

-The key algorithm that we want to make efficient in the short term is pruned composition of a generic FSA with a "dense" FSA (i.e. one that corresponds to log-probs of symbols at the output of a neural network).
-This can be used as a fast implementation of CTC and LF-MMI.
-That in itself is not an inherent advantage over existing technology, except possibly in speed, but the point is to do this in a much more general and extensible framework.
+One of the key algorithms that we want to make efficient in the short term is pruned composition of a generic FSA with a "dense" FSA (i.e. one that corresponds to log-probs of symbols at the output of a neural network).
+This can be used as a fast implementation of decoding for ASR, and for CTC and LF-MMI.
+This won't give a direct advantage in terms of Word Error Rate when compared with existing technology; but the point is to do this in a much more general and extensible framework to allow further development of ASR technology.

  ## Implementation